lucasrla/dev-notes/foundations/git.md

   /usr/bin/git
 ```

-To avoid leaking out your email from GitHub, remember to use `<USERNAME>@users.noreply.github.com`, as explained at [https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address).
+To avoid leaking out your email from GitHub, remember to use `<USERNAME>@users.noreply.github.com` as [explained here](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address).

 On to `~/.gitconfig`: